Honey & Wax Book Collecting Prize

 Here at Honey & Wax, we take a particular interest in the evolving role of women in the rare book trade, on both the buying and selling sides.
 The great American book collector Mary Hyde Eccles, the first woman elected to the Grolier Club, noted that a collector must have three things: resources, education, and freedom.
 Historically, she observed, “only a few women have had all three, but times are changing!”

 We embrace that change.
-In the interest of encouraging the next generation, we are delighted to announce the Honey & Wax Book Collecting Prize, an annual prize of $1000 to be awarded to an outstanding book collection conceived and built by a young woman.
+In the interest of encouraging the next generation, we are delighted to award the Honey & Wax Book Collecting Prize, an annual prize of $1000 for an outstanding book collection conceived and built by a young woman.

-The contest is open to women book collectors in the United States, aged 30 or younger as of January 1, 2018.
+The contest is open to women book collectors in the United States, aged 30 or younger.
 Contestants do not need to be enrolled in a degree program, nor do they require a sponsor.

 The winning collection must have been started by the contestant, and all items in the collection must be owned by her.
 A collection may include books, manuscripts, and ephemera; it may be organized by theme, author, illustrator, printing technique, binding style, or another clearly articulated principle.
 Collections will not be judged on their size or their market value, but on their originality and their success in illuminating their chosen subjects.
 The prize rewards creativity, coherence, and bibliographic rigor.